tristangodfrey/wasmslime/README.md

-[ ] - (big perf issue) Make sure that `remaining` (in `motor()` step) is always allocated, memcpy is taking up lots of time [x] - Improve rng performance (function is blocking, either spawn threads or do async? or generate a large sample pool?)
+[ ] - (big perf issue) Make sure that `remaining` (in `motor()` step) is always allocated, memcpy is taking up lots of time [ ] - - Use a HashMap to store the cells, (key = coordinate, no need to re-arrange vector and all that stuff, + random sampling from rand crate)
+[x] - Improve rng performance (function is blocking, either spawn threads or do async? or generate a large sample pool?)
 [x] - Fix the bug of cells randomly dying
 [ ] - Implement filter intensity (trail map)